Neopallium/sub-script/README.md

 ## Features

 - Auto generate key pairs for named users by accessing `USER.<UserName>`.
-- Loads chain metadata for all modules, extrinsics, events and storages.
+- Loads chain metadata for all modules, extrinsics, events, storages and types (for v14+ Metadata chains).
 - Easy to sign and submit extrinsic calls.
+- Spawning sub-task (threads) for load testing.

 ## Goals